 Having a roommate makes living in NYC much more affordable because you can split the rent plus utilities and other shared bills.
 If you're new to NYC or don't have someone to live with, moving in with a stranger may seem daunting.
 Don’t worry, Brick has you covered with tips on how to find a good match.

-For more check out "The 11 best sites for finding a roommate in NYC," "The 21 best questions to ask potential roommates to get the perfect match," and "Home sharing with a senior: Roommate matching program makes living in NYC more affordable."
+Check out: "The 11 best sites for finding a roommate in NYC," "The 21 best questions to ask potential roommates to get the perfect match," "Home sharing with a senior: Roommate matching program makes living in NYC more affordable," and "New Yorkers with bad roommates tell you how to avoid making their mistakes."

 Look for a no-fee rental

 An average broker fee in NYC can be 12 to 15 percent of your annual rent.
 That means you might have to pay up to $3,600 for a $2,000 a month apartment—on top of your first month’s rent and security deposit.
 To avoid paying a broker fee, focus your search on no-fee listings where the owner pays the broker fee for you.
-Right now there are 4,426 no-fee rentals listed on StreetEasy.
+Right now there are 4,808 no-fee rentals listed on StreetEasy.
+Another way to skip the broker fee is to take over someone else’s lease.

 You Might Also Like